dylanleigh/PriceAndNutritionTrackingSystem/README.rst

    git pull
    ./manage.py migrate

-(No further user input or manual conversion should be required)
+No further user input or manual conversion should be required.
+The details below are mostly for background.

+2020-03-19 (v0.92)

+   Prices are changing from being attached to a Product to directly being attached to Ingredient, to simplify both the user interface and the code.

+   As of this version, Price is attached to both Product and Ingredient.
+Ingredient will be set automatically from the Product.

+   Future versions will make Price settable via the Ingredient section of the admin interface rather than Product, and a release after that will likely remove Products completely.

 2020-03-11
    Recipe Flags added.
 These differ from Tags in two ways - each